-After 18 years as a trial lawyer practicing predominately in the defense of personal injury, product defect and complex consumer litigation including class actions, Kirk Wolden’s desire to work for those seriously injured in their pursuit of justice led him to a practice representing exclusively plaintiffs.
-Starting in 2005, he was the head of the Class Action and Mass Torts Department and a senior trial lawyer for a Sacramento plaintiffs’ firm.
-In March 2013, Mr. Wolden established Carter Wolden Curtis, LLP, with Clifford Carter and Lance Curtis.
+After 18 years as a trial lawyer practicing predominately in the defense of personal injury, product defect and complex consumer litigation, Kirk Wolden’s desire to work exclusively for those seriously injured led him pursue a practice dedicated exclusively to the representation of plaintiffs.
+Starting in 2005, he was a trial attorney, and Class Action and Mass Torts Department lead attorney for a Sacramento plaintiffs’ firm.
+In March 2013, Kirk established Carter Wolden Curtis, LLP, with Clifford Carter and Lance Curtis.
 Currently, Mr. Wolden represents plaintiffs in class actions, and in serious personal injury and wrongful death cases.

-- $7.2 million verdict in contested liability collision between a truck and motorcycle
+- $9 million verdict in contested liability collision between a truck and motorcycle

 - $3.7 million verdict in truck versus car wrongful death case

-- $2.7 million verdict in traumatic brain injury case
+- $2.4 million verdict in traumatic brain injury case

 - $18.5 million settlement of product defect case resulting in quadriplegia